-MTA Real Estate Department: The MTA Real Estate Department ("RED") handles real-estate-related matters for the Metropolitan Transportation Authority (the "MTA") and each of the MTA's subsidiaries and affiliates, which include: MTA New York City Transit, Manhattan and Bronx Surface Transit Operating Authority, MTA Metro-North Railroad, MTA Long Island Rail Road, MTA Bridges and Tunnels, MTA Staten Island Railway, MTA Regional Bus Operations and MTA Capital Design and Construction (each, an "MTA Agency", and, collectively with the MTA, the "MTA Agencies").
+MTA Real Estate Department: The MTA Real Estate Department ("RED")1 handles real-estate-related matters and utility franchise agreements for the Metropolitan Transportation Authority (the "MTA") and each of the MTA's subsidiaries and affiliates, which include: MTA New York City Transit, Manhattan and Bronx Surface Transit Operating Authority, MTA Metro-North Railroad, MTA Long Island Rail Road, MTA Bridges and Tunnels, MTA Staten Island Railway, MTA Regional Bus Operations and MTA Design and Construction, and Grand Central Madison Concourse Operating Company (each, an "MTA Agency", and, collectively with the MTA, the "MTA Agencies").
 References in these Guidelines to the MTA or to MTA Agency are intended to refer to both MTA and the other MTA Agencies, individually and/or collectively, as the context may require.